Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Results

-Next, we obtain the von Neumann entanglement entropy $S_{EE}$ for each the eigenstates, i.e. $S_{EE}(|n_R\rangle)=-\mr{Tr}(\rho_A\ln\rho_A)$.
+We obtain the von Neumann entanglement entropy $S_{EE}$ for each the eigenstates, i.e. $S_{EE}(|n_R\rangle)=-\mr{Tr}(\rho_A\ln\rho_A)$.
 Here $\rho_A=\mr{Tr}_B|n_R\rangle\langle n_R|$ is the reduced density matrix of the subsystem $A$, for the real-space bipartition of the system into left half, $A$, and right half, $B$.
-For $\Psi=0.3$, the disorder averaged $S_{EE}$ is plotted for $\epsilon=0.5$ , at the middle of the spectrum, as a function of $W$ for different system sizes in Fig.\ref{fig:Eigenstate}(a)(inset).
-We find a clear crossing of the $S_{EE}/L$ vs.~$W$ curves around $W=W_{c1}\approx 3.6$, implying an entanglement transition, similar to the Hermitian case \cite{Luitz2015} (Appendix \ref{subsec:entanglementtrans_S}).
-The dependence of $S_{EE}$ on $L$ is consistent with a volume-law scaling for $W<W_{c1}$, and an area-law scaling for $W>W_{c1}$ (Appendix \ref{subsec:entanglementtrans_S}).
-The transition is further corroborated by a reasonably good data collapse [Fig.\ref{fig:Eigenstate}(a)], obtained using the finite-size scaling ansatz $S_{EE}(L)=Lg(L^{1/\nu_1}(W-W_{c1}))$ \cite{Luitz2015}, where $g(x)$ is the scaling function.
-We find a critical exponent $\nu_1\simeq 1$ and $W_{c1}\simeq 3.6$ from the scaling collapse.
-The crossing of the curves and the data collapse are most prominent near the middle of the spectrum.
-For a larger value of $\Psi=0.6$, we find $W_{c1}=4.2\pm 0.1$, and $\nu_1=1.5$ , i.e the extracted critical exponent changes with $\Psi$ \footnote{As in the exact diagonalization studies of standard MBL systems \cite{Luitz2015}, the critical exponents extracted for the non-Hermitian model from finite-size scaling limited to such small systems does not have much importance.
-However, the data collapse clearly brings out the existence of the transition} (Appendix \ref{subsec:datacollapse_S}).
+As already discussed in the introductory section, the MBL transition is defined from volume-law to area-law transition \cite{Luitz2015} in the Hermitian case, i.e. $\Psi=0$.
+A similar transition is observed for $\Psi=0.3$ with increasing disorder as shown in Fig.\ref{fig:a2v}(a), where disorder averaged $S_{EE}$ is plotted as a function of length $L$ at $\epsilon=0.5$, at the middle of the spectrum, for a range of disorder strength.
+As can be seen, for large values of disorder $S_{EE}$ tends to a constant value at larger $L$, whereas $S_{EE}$ increases linearly with $L$ for weaker disorder strength.
+The presence of a transition is evident from a clear crossing of $S_{EE}/L$ vs.~$W$ curves for different $L$ in Fig.\ref{fig:a2v}(b).
+The dependence of $S_{EE}$ on $L$ is consistent with a volume-law scaling for $W<W_{c1}$, and an area-law scaling for $W>W_{c1}$.
+This crossing point is used to find out the critical disorder $W_{c1}\approx 3.6$, implying an entanglement transition, similar to the Hermitian case \cite{Luitz2015}.